 Memory, Archive, Surveillance, and Drone Warfare

-During his residency at the Camargo Foundation, Hazara would like to focus on the relation of architecture, commemoration, panopticism, archive, memory, and public sphere.
-Starting from his long-term interest in the camera as a tool of panopticism in conflict zones, his research will also focus on the impact of drone strikes in everyday life of people in war zones by exploring youth culture, popular culture, love poetry, jokes, and everyday conversations.
-During his residency, Hazara will also explore the role of collective memory in conflict zones, the impact of surveillance, archive, and monuments.
+During his residency at the Camargo Foundation, Hazara wanted to focus on the relation of architecture, commemoration, panopticism, archive, memory, and public sphere.
+Starting from his long-term interest in the camera as a tool of panopticism in conflict zones, his research aimed also at focusing on the impact of drone strikes in everyday life of people in war zones by exploring youth culture, popular culture, love poetry, jokes, and everyday conversations.
+During his residency, Hazara also wanted to explore the role of collective memory in conflict zones, the impact of surveillance, archive, and monuments.

 A residency as part of the exhibition Kharmohra, Art under fire in Afghanistan, 2019, Mucem.
 In partnership with the French Embassy in Afghanistan and the Institut français of Afghanistan.